forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ---
-title: Einstein for Developers(beta) Setup
+title: Einstein for Developers Setup
 lang: en
 ---

 ## Set Up Overview

-A Salesforce admin or user with the appropriate permissions can install Einstein for Developers.
+A Salesforce admin or user with the appropriate permissions can install Einstein for Developers in a supported Salesforce org.
+A developer with access to the org can then:

+1. Install the extension in VS Code.
+2. Connect to the org to use the extension.

 ### Required Salesforce Editions and User Permissions